Morning Note: Market News and an update from Experian.

 Company News

-Experian has today released results for the third quarter of its financial year ending 31 March 2024, which highlighted performance at the upper end of market expectations.
-The company has narrowed its guidance for the full year at the top-end of its range and, in response, the shares are up 3% in early trading.
+Experian has today released results for the three months ended 30 June 2025, the first quarter of its financial year to 31 March 2026.
+Performance was strong and the company reiterated its guidance for the full year.
+In response, the shares have been marked up by 3% in early trading.

 Experian operates an attractive business model where its customers supply the company with raw credit history data for free.
 The bureau aggregates it, applies analytics and tools, and sells it back to the customers as a credit report.
 The industry operates as an oligarchy with high barriers to entry because of large historical databases and regulatory know-how.

-The company has shifted from simply selling data to selling enhanced decision tools and analytics software which are essential in automating customers’ decisions, helping to reduce cost, and manage risk.
+The company has shifted from simply selling data to selling enhanced decision tools and analytics software which are essential in automating customers’ decisions, helping to reduce costs, and managing risk.
 As a result, customer relationships are very ‘sticky’, with renewal rates of 90%, and revenue is very resilient.
 The business has a long history of weathering uncertainty – notably, revenue grew in organic terms in both 2008 and 2020.
 Although credit application volumes slow in a recession, we believe the company has a natural hedge of risk management and asset protection products, as well as exposure to healthcare and other defensive segments.
-Regarding, the potential opportunities and threats posed to the business by AI, we believe the company is well placed given its hard-to-replicate proprietary datasets with scope to accelerate product innovation and increase operational efficiency.

 The group saw growth in every region.
-In the group’s largest division, North America, which accounts for two-thirds of revenue, organic growth was 5%.
-Elsewhere, Latin America grew by 13% and EMEA/Asia Pacific was up 7%.
-Growth in the UK & Ireland was only 3%, held back by soft market conditions.
+In the group’s largest division, North America, which accounts for two-thirds of revenue, organic growth from ongoing activities was 9%.
+Financial services generated strong growth, while Consumer Services delivered underlying organic revenue growth of 11%.
+Elsewhere, Latin America and EMEA/Asia Pacific grew by 5% and 7% respectively.
+Growth in the UK & Ireland was only 1% as a subdued economic environment continued to weigh on growth.

 Source: Bloomberg